 bunsy ./dist my-zone --checksum

-There is a real cost: every queued upload reads the full file from disk for hashing.
+There is a real cost: every queued upload does an extra full-file read for hashing before the streamed upload begins.
 For large trees, use it when you care about integrity guarantees or debugging flaky networks.

 CI Integration

-The Docker image packages the same CLI as cargo install bunsy.
+The Docker image packages the same CLI as the published crate.
 In Woodpecker (or similar), wire the password from a secret and invoke bunsy after your build step:

 # Woodpecker: publish artefacts after build